JacobMetcalf/travel-blog/README.md

 Whilst htmlflow provided the DSL I wanted I struggled with dynamic views.
 It appeared that whilst good for performance you lost the compile time enforcing of correctness.
 So not needing the performance I just used the underlying HTML5 dsl and wrote my own element writer.

+### Why XML not Json?
+Partly because json did not exist when I started.
+However XML does offer one key advantage: support for mixed content, which proves invaluable when trying to enrich text with links and other content.